smart

 Complete learning objective: Reduce the obesity rate of disabled adults ages 18 years and older, who are enrolled in the obese reduction program at Good Samaritan Hospital by 10% by December 31, 2016.

 Setting measurable objectives is the cornerstone of the strategic approach you need to take to execute your proposal.
 These objectives will be developed following research and situation analysis and will determine your activities, timeline, personnel, and budget.
 All too often, incomplete objectives lead to incomplete evaluations and outcomes.
-Specific, Measurable, Attainable, Realistic and Time-bound (SMART) objectives define the direction of your proposal.
+Specific, Measurable, Attainable, Relevant and Time-bound (SMART) objectives define the direction of your proposal.

 Mathilda Harris